Duplicacy

 Technical Specifications

-Restic is designed to be highly efficient and scalable:
+Restic is designed to be highly portable and can run on a wide range of systems, including:

 Pros and Cons